Sleep Apnea in Pregnancy

 FAQs

 Yes.
-Untreated sleep apnea may lead to lower oxygen levels, poor sleep quality, and increased risk of complications like high blood pressure, preeclampsia, or low birth weight.
-Managing sleep apnea helps support healthy fetal development.
+Untreated sleep apnoea may lead to lower oxygen levels, poor sleep quality, and increased risk of complications like high blood pressure, preeclampsia, or low birth weight.
+Managing sleep apnoea helps support healthy foetal development.

 Why do I wake up gasping for air or choking while pregnant?